Are Trek Bikes Good? (and Are They “Worth” the Money)?

 Superior Build Quality

-The material used to construct a bike’s frame makes a tremendous difference in its longevity and ride quality.
-Trek knows this, and has pioneered the use of increasingly sophisticated materials and construction technologies to build better bikes.
+The material used to construct a bike’s frame significantly affects its longevity and ride quality.
+Trek knows this and has pioneered increasingly sophisticated materials and construction technologies to build better bikes.

-Their carbon fiber frames are incredibly light, and also meet the stringent Optimum Compaction Low Void specifications.
-OCLV frames are constructed with such tight precision, they are considered aerospace quality.
+Their carbon fiber frames are incredibly light and also meet the stringent Optimum Compaction Low Void specifications.
+OCLV frames are constructed with such tight precision that they are considered aerospace quality.

 The aluminum is also hydroformed, which allows for exact control over the contours of each tube.
 This allows for frames to have optimized aerodynamic qualities from all angles.

-Trek’s “Invisible welding” makes for a bike without visible join points.
-Not only is this aesthetically pleasing, but it also contributes to structural integrity.
+Trek’s “Invisible welding” creates a bike without visible join points.
+This is not only aesthetically pleasing but also contributes to structural integrity.

 State of the Art Suspension System

-Mountain bike suspension is arguably Trek’s area of greatest innovation.
-Their patented Full Floater suspension system works in tandem with their other unique design components to give singular performance over even the roughest terrain.
+Mountain bike suspension is arguably Trek’s greatest innovation.
+Their patented Full Floater suspension system works in tandem with other unique design components to give singular performance over even the roughest terrain.

-Full Floater suspension is mounted separate from the frame itself.
-The shock is instead held between a point on the rocker link and swing arm.
-The result is suspension which seems to have endless travel, “floating” smoothly through its range.
+The Full Floater suspension is mounted separately from the frame.
+Instead, the shock is held between a point on the rocker link and the swing arm.
+The result is a suspension that seems to have endless travel, “floating” smoothly through its range.

 The Sky’s the Limit for Trek Mountain Bikes!

-Trek holds every bike they manufacture to a standard of excellence, and it shows.
-Yet, it’s the company’s commitment to increasing the safety and performance of mountain bikes that has spawned many of the features that now set their brand apart.
+Trek holds every bike it manufactures to a standard of excellence, and it shows.
+Yet, the company’s commitment to increasing the safety and performance of mountain bikes has spawned many of the features that now set its brand apart.

 Company History in Brief